 Asian Studies Faculty

 Dr. Mahua Bhattacharya is an Associate Professor of Japanese and Asian Studies and has taught at Elizabethtown College since 2001.
 She is also a Co-Director of the Asian Studies program and was the Director of the Women and Gender Studies program in the College.
-In the past she has held joint appointments with the departments of Modern Languages and Sociology and Anthropology.
+In the past she has held joint appointments with the departments of Modern Languages and Sociology.
 A native of India, she has taught Japanese in one of the premier institutions of India called Jawaharlal Nehru University (JNU for short) in New Delhi for 13 years where she also got her undergraduate and graduate degrees in Japanese Language and Japanese Studies.
 Before coming to Elizabethtown College, she was a Visiting Fellow at University of Chicago and taught Japanese at DePaul University in Chicago and Millersville University in Pennsylvania.
 Her research interests include postcolonial theory, women's studies, popular culture, language ideology, and second language acquisition.

 Suping Chen is a lecturer of Chinese language and the Assistant Coordinator of International Recruiting.
 A trained Chinese opera singer, she brings a unique skill set to the classroom, engaging her students in not only language study but also cultural performance and video production.
 Prof. Chen also has wide contacts with local high schools and represents the college in various outreach activities..